-The Kansas Department of Commerce provides numerous services to the region through its headquarters office in Topeka and through a regional representative housed at the SBDC at PSU.
+The KDC provides numerous services to the region through its headquarters office in Topeka and through a regional representative housed at the SBDC at PSU.

 Southeast Kansas, Incorporated (SEK) is a non-profit economic development organization that has operated in the region.
 SEK sponsors regional issue-specific action groups that involve business, government, education, utilities and other interested citizens in opportunities to obtain information and take collaborative action regarding a number of issues that impact the economy of southeast Kansas.
 These groups include: Southeast Kansas Transportation Committee, Work Force Training Action Group, Legislative Council, Economic Development Council and Manufacturers Forum.

 Southeast Kansas Prosperity Foundation, Inc. is a non-profit 501(c)3 created in 2005 as a result of the Kansas Economic Growth Act.
-It is a partnership with SEK, Inc., Southeast Kansas Regional Planning Commission, See-Kan RC&D, and Mid-America Certified Development Company.
-The primary focus is to provide access to capital for existing and startup small businesses through loan funds, and to provide financial support for and partner with local and regional agencies and organizations whose focus is on community and economic development needs.
+It is a partnership with SEK, Inc., SEKRPC, and See-Kan RC&D. The primary focus is to provide access to capital for existing and startup small businesses through loan funds, and to provide financial support for and partner with local and regional agencies and organizations whose focus is on community and economic development needs.